BOLD: Boolean Logic Deep Learning: Abstract

 \section{Abstract}

-Deep learning is computationally intensive, with significant efforts focused on reducing arithmetic complexity, particularly regarding energy consumption dominated by data movement.
-While existing literature emphasizes inference, training is considerably more resource-intensive.
-This paper proposes a novel mathematical principle by introducing the notion of Boolean variation such that neurons made of Boolean weights and inputs can be trained ---for the first time--- efficiently in Boolean domain using Boolean logic instead of gradient descent and real arithmetic.
+Computational intensiveness of deep learning has motivated low-precision arithmetic designs.
+However, the current quantized/binarized training approaches are limited by: (1) significant performance loss due to arbitrary approximations of the latent weight gradient through its discretization/binarization function, and (2) training computational intensiveness due to the reliance on full-precision latent weights.
+This paper proposes a novel mathematical principle by introducing the notion of Boolean variation such that neurons made of Boolean weights and/or activations can be trained ---for the first time--- natively in Boolean domain instead of latent-weight gradient descent and real arithmetic.
 We explore its convergence, conduct extensively experimental benchmarking, and provide consistent complexity evaluation by considering chip architecture, memory hierarchy, dataflow, and arithmetic precision.
 Our approach achieves baseline full-precision accuracy in ImageNet classification and surpasses state-of-the-art results in semantic segmentation, with notable performance in image super-resolution, and natural language understanding with transformer-based models.
 Moreover, it significantly reduces energy consumption during both training and inference.